- Press & News

 - Experience KVM live

-Visit us at the InfoComm in Las Vegas.
-From 6th - 8th June 2018 we are exhibiting at stand N1864.Our customers are in the focus of all our actions.
+Visit us at the IBC 2018 in Amsterdam, Netherlands.
+From 14th - 18th September 2018 we are exhibiting at stand 1.D39.Our customers are in the focus of all our actions.
 Therefore, we would like to invite you to visit us at one of the following events Use the chance to get to know us and our products on-site.
 Only by talking to you directly, we can understand your requirements and wishes.
 This gives us the possibility to develop products fitting your individual applications.

 - Social Media